 As any parent would be, don’t you think?

 Frankly, it’s been a hell of a year.
 Married or single, parenting an older teen has its special headaches, including getting them through the pre-college labyrinth – emotionally, physically, logistically, and financially.
-And speaking of financially, our price tag for applications, required portfolios, and aid-related processes?
+And speaking of financially, care to hear our price tag for applications, required portfolios, and aid-related processes?

 Somewhere in the vicinity of $1500.
 And that doesn’t count college visits, which we weren’t able to afford.